babylonchain/btc-staker/README.md

 Find the BTC address that has sufficient Bitcoin balance that you want to stake from.

+**Note**: In case you don't have addresses with adequate balances, you can use the faucet to receive signet BTC.
+Visit the faucet [link](https://signet.bc-2.jp/) to acquire signet BTC.

 ```bash
 $ stakercli daemon list-outputs
 {